swiftlang/swift-evolution/proposals/nnnn-unique.md

 ## Introduction

-We propose to introduce a new type in the standard library `Unique` which is a simple smart pointer type that uniquely owns a value on the heap.
+We propose to introduce a new type in the standard library `Unique` which is a smart pointer type that uniquely owns a value on the heap.

 ## Motivation